rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 ### Do I need a long‑term contract?
 No. Plans are month‑to‑month.

-### What does Local SEO mean?
+### What does Local Marketing mean?
-Local SEO (search engine optimization) means showing up online when people search for your services or products in your local area.
+Local marketing is the work that helps nearby customers find and choose your business.
+It includes keyword research/content alignment, Google Business Profile work, Apple Maps/Bing, 100+ listings, and reporting.

 {{< /faqs >}}